Dioptas/Dioptas/Documentation/integration.rst

 *cBN Seat Correction*:
-    Enabling this option calculates the theoretical transmitted intensity through a diamond and cBN seat based on the parameters entered into the textboxes.
+    Enabling this option calculates the theoretical transmitted intensity through a diamond and cBN seat based on the parameters entered into the text boxes.
 Where:
         - Diamond d is the diamond thickness in mm.
         - Seat d is the seat thickness in mm
         - Inner Seat r is the radius of the small opening of the cBN seat (close to the diamond) in mm